gmfdevops/interview/README.md

 ### Part 3: Docker
 1. Create a docker image that will build and run your code against the test scenarios above.
-   - You should utilize docker best practices to make the run image as clean as possible.
+   - You should utilize docker best practices to make the runtime image as clean as possible.

-   - Think about what the next steps would be to use this image in a production environment.
+### Part 4: Prepare for live interview
+1. We will ask you questions about why you used certain code or methods so you must understand how your code works
+1. We will ask you about your container image and your testing methods
-   - We will likely ask you additional questions about what would come next if you were preparing to build this in a pipeline for a production deployment
+1. We will likely ask you additional questions about what would come next if you were preparing to build this in a pipeline for a production deployment
+1. We will ask you about experience you have with using pipelines for enterprise software deployment

 ## Assessment 2: Terraform skills assessment
-### Part 1: Basic Terraform usuage
+### Part 1: Basic Terraform usage
 1. This can be done using any version of Terraform, no external providers are required.
 2. Create a Terraform configuration with a resource(s) that prints out locally a map of make and models listed below.
 ```